kubevirt/user-guide/authorization.md

 The **kubevirt.io:admin** ClusterRole grants users full permissions to all KubeVirt resources, including the ability to delete collections of resources.

-## Default Config Role

-The **kubevirt.io:config** Role grants users access to view and modify the KubeVirt runtime config.
+The admin role also grants users access to view and modify the KubeVirt runtime config.
 This config exists within a configmap called **kubevirt-config** in the namespace the KubeVirt components are running.

+*NOTE* Users are only guaranteed the ability to modify the kubevirt runtime configuration if a ClusterRoleBinding is used.
+A RoleBinding will work to provide kubevirt-config access only if the RoleBinding targets the same namespace the kubevirt-config exists in.

 ### Binding Default ClusterRoles to Users